Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Introduction

 This paper is organised as follows.
 Section \ref{Preliminaries} introduces the basics of CGW and their detection.
 Section \ref{Parameter Estimation Framework} provides the two different theoretical frameworks used to infer neutron star properties.
+In Section \ref{asum}, we discuss key assumptions in our analysis.
 In Section \ref{Monte Carlo Simulation}, we discuss the Monte Carlo simulation used to present an error estimation study on the inferred parameters for both frameworks.
 Section \ref{Results} presents the results of these simulations.
-Section \ref{dis} provides a summary of the work, and discusses key assumptions in this work, some drawbacks and potential ways to overcome them.
+Section \ref{dis} provides a summary of the work, some drawbacks and potential ways to overcome them.